forestdb/forestdb.org/models/gonzalez-zhang-irony.md

 viz(speaker2va("okay", 1, "low"))
 ~~~~

 When the pragmatic listener hears "the dress is so pretty" by our expectations of the sarcasm model it should generate the opposite meaning of "so pretty".
 This is why the states for "okay" and "so ugly" are higher.
-Valence is -1 and arousal is high correctly mapping to the negative feeling associated with the state "so ugly".
+Valence is -1 and arousal is high, correctly mapping to the negative feeling associated with the state "so ugly".

 ~~~~
 ///fold: